Lab-CORO/TSF-85/README.md

 ### Headless — standalone Python script
 The extension can run entirely from Python, with no GUI.
-This lets you implement the tactile-data generation pipeline directly inside your own standalone script: you configure the sensor, register the extension, and step physics yourself, and the extension records the same CSV files it would produce in the GUI.
+This lets you implement the tactile-data generation pipeline directly inside your own standalone script: you configure the sensor(s), register the extension, and step physics yourself, and the extension records the same CSV files it would produce in the GUI.

 To wire the pipeline into a script, set the extension's carb settings **before**